 Content Managed Brochure websites explained in more detail:

-CMS Brochure websites are the first style or type of site that you have for your business.
-A brochure website is an overview of your business, what it is, where you are, what your product or service is.
-It is usually like a glamorous business card that gets your prospective clients intrigued about you as a new company.
-As your business grows then this type of website usually makes way for a CMS Product website or eCommerce website.
+CMS Brochure websites are the first style or type of site you have for your business.
+A brochure website is an overview of your business, what it is, where you are, and your product or service.
+It is usually like a glamorous business card that intrigues your prospective clients about you as a new company.
+As your business grows, this type of website usually makes way for a CMS Product or eCommerce website.

 Learn more about Static Websites